 Free Printable Gift Tag For 'Brownies In A Jar'

-Click here to download your free printable gift tags (alternatively you can handwrite your own tag).
+Click here to download your free printable gift tags - or just write your own on a cute card and tie it on with ribbon.
+Both work perfectly!

-The dry mix will last up to 3 months if stored in a cool, dry place with the lid tightly sealed.
+The dry mix will keep for up to 3 months stored in a cool, dry place with the lid tightly sealed.
+Just make sure there's no moisture getting in and it'll be good to go whenever the recipient is ready to bake.

 More Homemade Gift Ideas

-Looking for more easy yet thoughtful treats to gift?
-Here are some of my favourite homemade goodies that are just as simple and guaranteed to impress.
+Looking for more easy, thoughtful treats to gift?
+Here are some of my all-time favourites that are just as simple and always impress.

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.
 And if you love baking, then please come and join my Facebook cooking club group or subscribe to my YouTube channel.